sandeep-rajputt/formify/README.md

 # Formify

 Formify is an **`AI-powered form builder`** that helps you create customizable, smart, and professional forms in minutes.
-Designed for developers, freelancers, and teams, it allows you to quickly build and manage forms with modern features like conditional logic, analytics, and third-party integrations.
+Designed for developers, freelancers, and teams, it allows you to quickly build and manage forms with modern features like analytics, and third-party integrations.
 With AI assistance, you can generate complete forms instantly from simple prompts, making form creation faster and more intuitive.

 ---